mpantelakis/TollBalance/cli-client/README.md

-# CLI client
+# CLI Client

-Ενδεικτικά περιεχόμενα:
+## Contents

-- Command line interface (CLI).
+- Command-Line Interface (CLI)
-- CLI functional tests.
+- Functional Tests

-- CLI unit tests.
+A command-line tool for interacting with the Toll Balance system, including functional tests to ensure reliability.